Imago

 — Zachary Neel (@zacharycneel) April 20, 2026

-He specifically mentioned learning from them, especially Alexander’s strength and Washington’s quickness off the line.
-He said those traits are things he wants to add to his own game.
-Robinson also talked about other teammates in the defensive line room.
-He mentioned Aydin Breland and said he is trying to learn from his pass-rushing moves.
+Robinson wants to learn from them—especially Alexander’s strength and Washington’s quickness off the line.
+He wants to add those traits to his own game.
+Robinson also mentioned Aydin Breland and said he is trying to learn from his pass-rushing moves.

-The lineman also pointed out a player named Matt Johnson, saying, “Matt Johnson’s work ethic is super crazy.
+Matt Johnson is also on Robinson’s list: “Matt Johnson’s work ethic is super crazy.
 He made me want to work even harder.”
 These players are helping shape how he trains and improves.
-The whole plan is to be a sponge, learn as much as possible, and make your way to the NFL.
+The plan is to be a sponge, learn as much as possible, and make your way to the NFL.

-Even if he doesn’t make the starting gig right away, he’s got two years of eligibility left.
-That should be plenty of time to make a name for himself in the Big Ten and hopefully make the league next year or in two years’ time.
+Even if Robinson doesn’t make the starting gig right away, he’s got two years of eligibility left.
+That’s plenty of time to make a name in the Big Ten and hopefully make the league in the next year or two.